statamic/v2-docs/content/collections/fieldtypes/yaml.md

 ---
 title: YAML
 overview: >
-  A textarea with a code editor behind the scenes to help you write and store raw data as YAML.
-[Learn more about YAML](/yaml).
+  A code editor set to YAML mode to help you write and store raw data as, you guessted it, YAML.
+Want to [learn more about YAML?](/yaml) Want us to say YAML again?
-image: /assets/fieldtypes/yaml.png
+image: /assets/fieldtypes/yaml.jpg
 options:
   -
     name: rows